 5-D Value Upgrades Value Management

 Companies use 5-D Value to be more successful in managing value and thereby creating competitive advantages.

-Global leading companies practice 5-D Value each in their own special way to gain their outstanding success (Learn about leading practices), e.g.
+Global leading companies practice 5-D Value each in their own special way (Learn about leading practices), e.g.

 Amazon Google Tesla